skade/yakshav.es/_sources/rust-2017-retrospective.md

 work on and all.
 Obviously, I still answered email and contact people, but I couldn't get a checkmark on something huge.
 But lots of tiny bits also make an impact :).

+That has changed during the end of the year, with new leadership and a lot of changes coming up!
+Stay tuned!

 ## Professionally

 I've grown a small Rust business, giving training.
 I gave a total of 6